2019 Point of Sale (POS) Systems Reviews & Pricing Guide

-We’ve scouted the web for retail influencers that are making a positive impact online and created the list below of the top retail influencers of 2019.
+We’ve scoured the web for retail influencers with a robust social media presence and put together the list below of the top Retail Influencers of 2019.

-Our goal for this list is to present helpful tips to small business owners who are looking to succeed in the retail industry, right from the experts themselves.
-We found that the retail influencers listed have remarkable credentials, knowledge, and expertise pertaining to the retail industry, as well as an impressive quantity of social media followers.
+Our goal for this list is to present helpful tips right from the retail experts themselves.
+We found that the influencers listed have outstanding credentials, expertise, and skills pertaining to the business industry, as well as an impressive quantity of social media followers.